Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

     A slot with a bubble set in passive cycle **will not** play the following bubbles even if set in active cycle.

 !!! tip
-    To have passive + active bubbles playing along, you must set those on different slots.
+    To have passive + active bubbles playing along, you must set those on different slots.<BR>
-    For instance you can use slots 0 & 1 for passive and slots 2 & 3 for active.
+    For instance you can use slots 0 & 1 for passive and slots 2 & 3 for active.<BR>
     The limitation in this pattern is that you can't force a logical suite between passive and active cycle bubbles if you have more than one slot defined for each cycle.

 **O_oV**